capri-docking/capri-docking.github.io/capri-covid/T182/T182-index.md

 *Contacts:* Contacts between entities were determined using a 5 Å distance threshold.
 Clashes (contacts below 2.5 Å), if any, were ignored.
 Only inter-chain contacts were considered.

 Only heteromeric contacts were kept.
-Then, for all models, we counted the number of contacts (defined as “contact hits”), the number of contacts a residue makes at the interface (defined as “residue hits”), and the number of different residues a residue interacts with (defined as “contact variability”).
+Then, for all models, we counted the number of contacts (defined as “contact hits”), the number of contacts a residue makes at the interface (defined as “residue hits”), and the number of different residues a residue interacts with (defined as “distinct contacts”).

 *Sequence conservation:* Sequence conservation was calculated using [Rate4Site](https://www.tau.ac.il/~itaymay/cp/rate4site.html).
 Here, a low score means good conservation.